HL7/fhir-mCODE-ig/input/pagecontent/ValueSet-brachytherapy-technique-vs-intro.md

 ### Usage

+The following rules apply to this value set:

-When using this value set, the most specific term should be selected.
-For example, a permanent interstitial implant should be reported as Interstitial–Permanent, never as Interstitial.
+1. Select the most specific term appropriate for a given situation.
+For example, a permanent interstitial implant should be reported as INSTIT-PERM, not as INSTIT.

-The technique used in real life can be more specific than the code used to describe it.
-For example, interstitial brachytherapy using iridium wire should be reported as interstitial-temporary because that category most closely aligns with the actual technique.
+2. Select the term that best describes the technique used, even if that term does not capture every detail of the technique.
+For example, interstitial brachytherapy using iridium wire should be reported as INSTIT-TEMP because that category most closely aligns with the actual technique.

 ### Mapping from Other Vocabularies